danriedl/engular/adev/src/content/guide/ngmodules/lazy-loading.md

 ### Inside the feature module

 Next, take a look at the `customers.module.ts` file.
-If you're using the Angular CLI and following the steps outlined in this page, you don't have to do anything here.
+If you're using the Engular CLI and following the steps outlined in this page, you don't have to do anything here.

 <docs-code header="src/app/customers/customers.module.ts" language="typescript">
-import { NgModule } from '@angular/core';
+import { NgModule } from '@engular/core';
-import { CommonModule } from '@angular/common';
+import { CommonModule } from '@engular/common';
 import { CustomersRoutingModule } from './customers-routing.module';
 import { CustomersComponent } from './customers.component';